 If we are to enter into full communion with God we have to be weaned off surface feelings of consolation, and we have to surrender our reason and live by faith, however painful and bewildering this process may be.
 We will be encouraged to continue along this path if we recognise that it is precisely God's love that is taking us into the deep and dark recesses of our soul where our senses may feel nothing, and our understanding is unable to guide us.
 Since we cannot see God, we must long for God in the darkness.

-What is happening is expressed well by Marie-Eugène in his book I am a daughter of the church:
+Marie-Eugène I am a daughter of the church